-It is widely recognized that the reverse sampling process of the diffusion models is often time-consuming due to its dependence on an iterative Monte Carlo Markov Chain (MCMC) process, which requires a few thousand steps to converge.
-A potential solution to accelerate the sampling could involve taking larger steps toward the desired data distribution in each iteration.
+It is widely recognized that the reverse sampling process of the diffusion models is often time-consuming due to its dependence on an iterative Markov Chain Monte Carlo (MCMC) process, which typically requires a few thousand steps to converge.
+A potential solution to accelerate the sampling could involve taking larger steps toward the desired data distribution at each iteration.
 However, this approach could potentially derail the sampling process from the beginning due to the inaccurate estimation of the score function in areas of low density.
-Luo et al.~\cite{luo2023image} proposed a mean-reverting SDEs (MR-SDEs) that initiates the reverse diffusion process from a Gaussian distribution, with the mean set equal to the observed measurement.
+Luo et al.~\cite{luo2023image} proposed a mean-reverting SDEs (MR-SDEs) approach that initiates the reverse diffusion process from a Gaussian distribution, with the mean set equal to the observed measurement.
 This method can significantly reduce the number of iterations required for convergence.
-However, one remaining question is: Are the constraints imposed by LQ measurements strong enough to produce proper reconstruction?
-The answer is generally negative.
-Despite our implementation of mean-reverting strategies to narrow down the possible solutions, numerous candidate HQ images could still explain the observed LQ measurements, particularly in cases of severe degradation.
+However, one remaining question is whether the constraints imposed by the degraded measurements are strong enough to produce proper reconstructions.
+Based on our experiment, the answer is generally negative.
+Despite our implementation of mean-reverting strategies to narrow down the possible solutions, numerous candidate HQ images could still explain the observed degraded measurements, particularly in cases of severe degradation.

-Therefore, an additional consistency constraint will be needed to address the above issues, highlighting another challenge associated with the diffusion model, \textit{i.e.,} the perceptual-distortion tradeoff~\cite{blau2018perception}.
-Several studies have revealed that while images restored by diffusion models exhibit superior perceptual quality, they may not perform as well on fidelity metrics such as SSIM and PSNR~\cite{saharia2022image, li2022srdiff, kawar2021snips}.
-The Range-Null space decomposition (RNSD)~\cite{schwab2019deep, wang2023zero} presents a novel solution for balancing realness with consistency: This method leverages the diffusion model to produce realistic content in the null-space and analytically ensures data consistency in the range-space.
-We believe the RNSD could be an ideal tool to guide reverse diffusion in the case of MR-SDEs. \\
+Therefore, an additional consistency constraint will be needed to address the above issue, highlighting another challenge associated with the diffusion model, \textit{i.e.,} the perceptual-distortion tradeoff~\cite{blau2018perception}.
+Several studies have revealed that while images restored by diffusion models exhibit superior perceptual quality, they may not perform well with respect to fidelity metrics, such as SSIM and PSNR~\cite{saharia2022image, li2022srdiff, kawar2021snips}.
+The range null space decomposition (RNSD)~\cite{schwab2019deep, wang2023zero} presents a novel solution for balancing realness with consistency.
+This method leverages the diffusion model to produce realistic content in the null space and analytically ensures data consistency in the range space.
+We believe RNSD is an ideal tool to guide the reverse diffusion of MR-SDEs.